ChristopherBilg/btb-security-challenger-exercise/README.md

 ## Tasks - Data Visualization
 1. Create a front-end web application to view the normalized event data.
 2. Create graphs (for presentation) of some useful information seen in the normalized event data.

+## Commands to run
+"npm run ingest" -> ingest the data from the public URL<br />
+"npm run visualize" -> start a local server (127.0.0.1:8080) to display the normalized data<br />
+"npm run test" -> run the testing scripts for the source code files<br />
+"npm run lint" -> run the linting scripts for the source and test code files<br />